RavensbourneWebMedia/Web-development-workshop/sessions/week-01.md

 1. Document your drawing of the Web on the blog.

-	Take a *good* picture (not wonky, sharp and clear) of your drawing and upload it to your 4F blog.
+	Take a *good* picture (sharp and clear, not wonky) of your drawing and upload it to your 4F blog.

 2. Blog post: [what are your learning goals for this unit?](https://github.com/RavensbourneWebMedia/Blogging/blob/master/what-are-my-learning-goals.md)